|Contact:||Sherry Grant, Administrative Assistant

 Title 5 is the code of regulations that was developed for the design and construction of on-site sewerage disposal systems.
 The following are the basic steps to follow if you have a failed septic system.

-To start, you will need to contract an engineer for the soils testing and septic system design.
+To start, you will need to contract an engineer for the soil testing and septic system design.

 WNV is a virus carried by mosquitoes that can cause encephalitis (inflammation of the brain) or meningitis (inflammation of the lining of the brain and spinal cord).
 WNV is spread to humans by the bite of an infected mosquito.
 A mosquito becomes infected by biting a bird that carries the virus.
 You cannot get WNV through contact with a human or animal that has the virus.
 There is no evidence that a person can get the virus from handling live or dead infected birds.
 However, you should always use gloves when handling any dead animals and use double plastic bags to discard them in the trash.